 Concerned about the viability of that fund, in 2001, the Forest Service began transferring funds from other management programs and activities.
 While this practice ensured that bills were paid, it left other obligations, likely including NEPA, with less discretionary funding.
-Congress recognized this problem and its implications for National Forest System management, and in fiscal year 2018, Congress enacted legislation to stabilize funding.
-While this legislation will likely go a long way towards stabilizing funding, fire borrowing continued through the course of this study.
+Congress recognized this problem and its implications for National Forest System management, this problem and its implications for National Forest System management, this problem and its implications for National Forest System management, this problem and its implications for National Forest System management, the subject of this subject of the stabilizer funding.
+The subject of this legislation will likely go a long way towards stabilizing funding, fire borrowing continued through the course of this study.
 Determining whether funding reforms result in improved NEPA efficacy is a question that cannot be answered yet based on the MYTR database and that will require further research.